softwareprince/egon-browser/components/brave_ads/core/internal/reminder/README.md

 # Reminder

-Deliver helpful reminders to users on how to interact with Brave Ads.
+Deliver helpful reminders to users on how to interact with EgonBrowser Ads.

 Please add to it!